Professional edition active

 • Self-reported memory loss is usually not due to dementia.

-• Delirium and depression must be ruled out before diagnosing dementia.
+• Delirium and depression must be excluded before diagnosing dementia.

 More Information